 This program is designed for maximum flexibility with up to 21 elective credits.
 Such flexibility permits graduate students to customize their program to explore various areas of special education or other areas like instruction, leadership, educational technology, or theology.

 This program leads to Minnesota learning disabilities licensure.
-Graduate students in this program follow a prescribed set of special education courses, complete a 12-week internship, and take two state-required licensure tests.
+Graduate students in this program follow a prescribed set of special education courses, complete an internship, and take two state-required licensure tests.
 LD licensure also requires a MN teaching license, which may be obtained through our post-baccalaureate licensure program.

 Planning YOUR master’s program is as easy as 1, 2, 3.